 “It seems our primary business is concluded.
-Is their anything more on the agenda?”
+Is there anything more on the agenda?”
 No one said a word and the Shogun moved to stand.
 “Then I will bid you two farewell.”

 “I appreciate behaving your self, Kiddo-chan,” he said.
 “The Nanking remark was unwarranted, but when we are angry, people do what they can to relieve the tension, especially when we are compelled to stay our hand.”
 He put his hand out to the Yak at his side before he received a thick envelope.
 Kiddo caught it after the old man tossed it over.
 “A gang is not unlike a real family.
 There are fathers, mothers, brothers and sisters working together to run a business.
 Keep in mind, when you feel the urge, that Takashi-chan is my employee, my new adopted son.
 Should he be parted with his head in the near future, then the Gorinni Family and it’s children will become the Kyrii Family.
 Understand?”

-A bit dramatic for a threat, but Kiddo got the picture and nodded.
+A bit dramatic for a threat, but Kiddo got the picture.
 The Shogun smiled and walked back to the other end of the table, helped along by his people.
 Before she put on her last boot, Kiddo peaked into the envelope and turned red.

 The couch was pushed closer to the TV, making space for the carpet underneath.
 The corner was pulled over and held down by a portion of the floorboards nailed together.
 In the shadow of the crawl space sat a narrow strong box caked in layer of dust.
 Beside it was a square of dust where something had laid previously.
 Along the edge of the opening sat a plastic bag of money held in wads and a snub-nose revolver.